Skip to content

 Three classes, fixed-priority admission across + FIFO within:

-• INTERACTIVE (0) — user-facing / UI-driven requests (dashboard search, agent response).
+• INTERACTIVE (0) — user-facing / UI-driven requests (dashboard search, agent response, query-side embedding encode).
 Must not sit behind background work.

 • WORKFLOW (1) — agent-initiated work tied to a user task but not UI-facing.
-Default for LLM backend calls.
+Default for LLM backend calls; also where a symmetric (no prompt-role) local embedding encode lands.

-• BACKGROUND (2) — cron jobs, bulk index rebuilds.
-Default for embedding provider calls.
+• BACKGROUND (2) — cron jobs, bulk index rebuilds (LM Studio offload and in-process document encode).
 Yields to everything else.

 Lower numeric = higher priority.
 A queued INTERACTIVE ticket admits ahead of a queued BACKGROUND ticket on the same profile when a slot frees up.